ratta/AI-study/README.md

 Still dont get how to use this thing.

 Oh!
-I think I got it!!
+I think I got it!!!